SolraBizna/hubris/README.md

 Aliases may be used to provide synonyms for variables, enabling some rudimentary polymorphism.
 They may also be used to create constants.

-Unlike every other part of Hubris, `#alias` have source file scope.
-An `#alias` is effective only on lines after it is defined, and then only until a corresponding `#unalias`. `#globalalias`, on the other hand, is global and cross-file in scope, including lines before the `#globalias` directive.
+Unlike every other part of Hubris, `#alias` directives have source file scope.
+An `#alias` is effective only on lines after it is defined, and then only until a corresponding `#unalias`. `#globalalias`, on the other hand, is global and cross-file in scope, including lines before the `#globalalias` directive.

 Aliases are only processed in assembly source, such as in `#routine`s and `#common`s.
 Aliases do not take effect in Hubris directives. `#globalalias` processing is performed after all `#alias` processing.